carpentries/workshop-template/README.md

 (additions are always welcome) and these notes on [the background and design](DESIGN.md) of this template may help as well.

+That's it.
+The following steps are only necessary if you want to run the website locally on your computer.

 ## Checking Your Changes

 **Note:** to check your changes you need some softwares